 New York City has unique and highly-debated laws concerning liability in scaffold accidents.
 The original law is over 130 years old and was instituted to protect workers and civilians from the danger of scaffold accidents that were increasing in number during the city’s burgeoning high-rise construction boom.
 The law has been revised over the years, but its concept has essentially stayed the same—that contractors and property owners are responsible for injuries and losses suffered by workers and pedestrians in a scaffold accident.

-For more information about scaffolding laws, feel free to contact New York’s Wingate, Russotti, Shapiro & Halperin, LLP, by calling (212) 986-7353.
+For more information about scaffolding laws, feel free to contact New York’s Wingate, Russotti, Shapiro, Moses & Halperin, LLP, by calling (212) 986-7353.